 4) Understand your investment options.

 There are so many investment options to choose from, it can be very overwhelming.
 However, as a DIY investor focused on asset allocation, you can narrow your investment options to a handful of ETFs, index funds, and REITs.
+You can also allocate a small percentage to individual stocks if you are an investing enthusiast.
 Here are the most common ETFs.

 S&P 500: SPY, IVV, SPLG, VOO, VTI